2018 Line Up

 Katelyn Georgianna Vallier

 Katelyn Georgianna Vallier is a Michigan Performing Artist.
 The passion for music runs deep in her roots.
-You can catch this “Nightingale” sweetly serenading folk music to the audience with her voice and acoustic guitar on Saturday afternoon!
+You can catch this “Nightingale” sweetly serenading folk music to the audience with her voice and acoustic guitar Sunday morning at the Jam!